-If you’re feeling very splurge-y, you might enjoy the premier experience at The Cottage on Biltmore Estate.
-It’s two bedrooms and 1700 square feet of premier Vanderbilt family accommodations.
-I have not stayed there yet, but I sure would love to someday.
+If you’re feeling very splurge-y, you might enjoy the premier experience at The Cottages on Biltmore Estate.

 So The Inn on Biltmore Estate is a little more expensive that I was expecting.
 Are there any more budget-friendly options maybe off property but nearby?

 Definitely!
 Here are a few options that are highly rated by guests.

 The Holiday Inn & Suites – Asheville – Biltmore Village Area is quite affordable, highly rated by guests and is only about half a mile from the Estate.